By Keith Conners, Ph.D., Victoria Brooks, Amanda Brooks, and Koach Karl

-What can players, coaches and organizations do to avoid blowouts?
+What can players, coaches, and organizations do to avoid blowouts?
 And if one-sided contests cannot be completely eliminated, how can we minimize their negative effects?
-Our purpose in writing this piece is not to deliver the definitive answer for handling blowout situations, but to sample opinion, invite reflection stimulate discussion and perhaps generate some constructive strategies for handling games involving mismatched teams.
+Our purpose in writing this piece is not to deliver the definitive answer for handling blowout situations but to sample opinion, invite reflection to stimulate discussion, and perhaps generate some constructive strategies for handling games involving mismatched teams.

-• Frequently coaches of stronger teams will impose restrictions on their own players in an effort to hold own the score.
+• Frequently coaches of stronger teams will impose restrictions on their own players in an effort to hold down their own score.
 Although this strategy may succeed in restricting scoring, the psychological effect may be every bit as insulting to the weaker team if the coach and players flout their restrictions in a condescending way.
-(See Koach Karl’s suggestions on restrictions below)
+(See My Suggestions on Restrictions Below)

 By Koach Karl

 What can winning teams do to keep the score down while still playing good soccer and benefiting from the experience?